People

 Mary Bunka

-Mary completed her BA in psychology at the University of British Columbia in 2017 and has since coordinated several studies of maternal mental health and substance use in the Department of Family Practice.
-Mary joined the C2E2 team in September 2020 as a Research Assistant and is working with Dr. Stirling Bryan and Dr. Jehannine Austin’s team on systematic reviews, modelling, and patient engagement for the Pharmacogenomics for Depression project.
+Mary is an MSc student at the School of Population and Public Health at UBC, supervised by Dr. Stirling Bryan.
+Mary completed her BA in psychology at the University of British Columbia in 2017 and has since worked on several studies around mental health and treatment optimization with the Department of Family Practice and School of Population and Public Health.
+Mary joined the C2E2 team in September 2020 as a Research Assistant, working with Dr. Stirling Bryan and Dr. Jehannine Austin’s team on systematic reviews, modelling, and patient engagement for the Pharmacogenomics for Depression project.
 Mary’s research interests include adolescent mental health and relationships, depression care optimization, and patient-oriented methodologies.
+Her thesis will examine treatment patterns in children and youth with depression in BC.
+Mary is grateful to be supported in her MSc by a CGS-M award from CIHR.

 Trainee: PhD